AthTriantafyllou/AthTriantafyllou.github.io/_pages/cv.md

 ======
 * E-commerce:
   * Created and designed 5 e-commerce stores using utilities like Shopify.
 Established relationships with suppliers and managed inventory stock.
 Implemented Facebook and TikTok ads, pixel tracking and SEO strategies to drive traffic and sales.
+* AI creations:
+  * AI is the future, and that’s why I am giving a lot of time to develop my skills and my understanding on this subject.